 Confront racism, transform your consciousness, & change the world

-Every February, Summits in Solidarity leads a virtual challenge for white people and people who hold white privilege.
-Using Layla Saad’s “Me and White Supremacy 28-Day Challenge” book as a guide, you’ll join other participants in a journey to understand how white supremacy has influenced your thinking, perceptions, and behavior.
+Every February, Summits in Solidarity leads a virtual anti-racism challenge for white people.* Using Layla Saad’s “Me and White Supremacy 28-Day Challenge” book as a guide, you’ll join other participants in a journey to understand how white supremacy has influenced your thinking, perceptions, and behavior.

-We will meet in small groups on Zoom once hour a week for four weeks to share and grow collectively.
+We will meet in small groups on Zoom one hour a week for four weeks to share and grow collectively.

 Thank you to everyone who joined us in 2024, we had 97 finishers!
 2025 will be our fourth year running this challenge, which many have described as life-changing.
-Click the sign up link below to join our newsletter and be notified when sign ups are open for 2025.
+Click the link below to sign up for the February 2025 challenge!

 Mardi Fuller, SIS Board Member